 Therefore, it is very important to know some knowledge about the feeding of induction furnaces.
 The editor of Judian will share with you some precautions about feeding.

-The size of the furnace body and the level of frequency determine the size of the smelting material.
+The size of the furnace body and the level of frequency determines the size of the smelting material.
 Low-frequency, large-capacity furnaces can use large pieces of charge.
 Higher frequency, smaller capacity furnaces require the use of smaller chunks.

 When feeding, try to ensure that the upper part is loose and the lower part is compact.
 When the upper metal bulk density is small, it is helpful for the downward smelting material, which can speed up the smelting speed of the metal and ensure stable heating efficiency.